 - small quantities of scrap metal and

-Find out more and make a booking at our hard waste page
+Find out more and make a booking on our hard waste page.

 Drop your items off at our Resource Recovery Centres

 Many items can be dropped off free at our Resource Recovery Centres, which are open 7 days a week (excluding Good Friday, Christmas Day and Boxing Day).